 Sedation dentistry is particularly attractive if you need a lot of work done and don’t want to have to keep missing work for multiple appointments – everything you need done can be done in one or two visits.

 There are various types of sedation available when undergoing a sedation dentistry session:

 The first is called oral sedation.
 Oral sedation means you simply take a pill that puts you to sleep when you arrive at the office.
 Typically oral sedation is used because it’s easier to administer and less expensive for the patient, but there is a limit to how long the session can be using oral sedation.

 IV sedation is used for longer sedation dentistry sessions, as the sleep drug can be constantly administered and monitored for as long as is required to complete the dental treatment.
 Oftentimes another doctor, an anesthesiologist, assists the dentist specifically to administer IV sedation and monitor the patient.

-Either option is available at Texas Dental Specialists, and Dr. Peterson can discuss with you which sedation dentistry option is best for your particular situation.
+Either option is available at Texas Dental Specialists, and our onsite specialists can discuss with you which sedation dentistry option is best for your particular situation.
 In either case though, the patient must be accompanied by someone who can drive them home afterwards as driving after sedation dentistry is not allowed.